qwerty-arun/Lets_learn/README.md

+# 17/9/24
+### Onshape
+- Designing a mug.
+For Sweep feature, the plane must intersect the path or touch it.
+- Learnt the shell feature.
 # 16/9/24
 - DBMS: Week-6 Problem Solving.
 An introduction to indexing, hast tables etc.
 - Learnt to setup my GitHub Profile.
 Still a lot more to improve!